 Within your organization, you may need new data infrastructure.
 Simplify the system.
 You are now the data collectors, so you need to organize it efficiently.

-A team focused on data collection and management led by a data relationship manager must be able to communicate the data privacy measures your company is taking to build trust and ensure that the data is clean and honest.
+A team focused on data Analysis and management led by a data relationship manager must be able to communicate the data privacy measures your company is taking to build trust and ensure that the data is clean and honest.

-The solution to data management within your organization is an efficient Consumer Data Platform (CDP), where all the information on a consumer–from how they found you, to their service feedback, from different departments–is stored in one place, building context and eventually a rich data repository.
+The solution to cookieless data management within your organization is an efficient Consumer Data Platform (CDP), where all the information on a consumer–from how they found you, to their service feedback, from different departments–is stored in one place, building context and eventually a rich data repository.
 Now that your websites won’t track traffic the same way, use a single domain name to funnel all your traffic in one place and develop your web pages in a way that you can capture people-based durable identifiers.
 The identifiers, along with the CDP, should be able to facilitate predictive analytics.

 Think About Your Consumers

-Fearless marketers see the cookieless world as a unique opportunity to respect their consumer and ask them for their data, earning their trust.
+Fearless marketers see the Cookieless Future as a unique opportunity to respect their consumer and ask them for their data, earning their trust.
 Marketers now know better than to track consumers secretly and pop an ad up after eavesdropping on a private conversation that merely mentioned a word.
 They know better than to be creepy.
 They understand the value of trust and are almost glad to be rid of the privacy threat.

 Though cookies were threatening privacy, how do we replicate their delicious convenience?
 Some people are making it sound like this is the end of data collection and mining, but this is only the beginning!
 What is ending is only third party cookies- the ones consumers don’t trust- not such a big loss, eh?